Taxation in New Zealand

 Resident individuals are subject to income tax on worldwide income.
 Non-resident individuals pay tax on New Zealand-source income only.

-Employment income - Gross income includes all salaries, wages, bonuses, retirement payments and other compensation.
-Employer-paid items, including hardship allowances, taxes, meals, permanent housing and tuition for dependent children, are generally included in gross income.
+Employment income - Generally, the responsibility for determining the taxability of employment income paid to an employee rests with the employer.
+Gross income includes all salaries, wages, bonuses, retirement payments and other compensation.
+Employer-paid items, including hardship allowances, meal allowances and cost-of-living allowances, tuition for dependent children, per diems, and payments made on an employee's account, are generally included in gross income.
 Payments or reimbursements by employers of some relocation expenses may be excluded from gross income.
-Employer-provided accommodation for up to 3 months after arrival as a result of a work-related relocation is specifically exempt from income tax and fringe benefit tax.
+Employer-provided accommodation for up to three months after arrival as a result of a work-related relocation is specifically exempt from income tax and fringe benefit tax.

-The government has introduced a work-based savings initiative called KiwiSaver.
-Most employers must make compulsory contributions to a KiwiSaver fund or a complying superannuation fund for all eligible employees who have elected to participate.
+New Zealand has a work-based savings initiative called KiwiSaver.
+Most New Zealand registered employers must make compulsory contributions to a KiwiSaver fund or a complying superannuation fund for all eligible employees who have elected to participate.
 To be eligible, employees must satisfy the following conditions:

 Employers are subject to withholding tax on all KiwiSaver contributions.

-Income from personal services (salary and wages) rendered by a non-resident in New Zealand is generally not taxable if the non-resident is physically present in New Zealand for less than 92 days and if the income is taxable in the non-resident individual's country of tax residence.
+Income from personal services (salary and wages) rendered by a non-resident in New Zealand is generally not taxable if the non-resident is physically present in New Zealand for 92 days or less within a consecutive 12 month period, if the services are provided for or on behalf of a non-resident employer and if the income is taxable in the non-resident individual's country of tax residence.
 This period is often extended to 183 days by double tax treaties.
-In general, these rules do not apply to non-resident entertainers or non-resident contractors, who are normally subject to withholding tax on all income unless they have obtained exemption or nil rate certificates.
-Non-resident contractors may be exempt from withholding tax without obtaining exemption certificates if either of the following applies:

-Self-employment and business income - Self-employed persons are subject to tax on profits derived from any business activity, including the sales of goods, services and commissions.
+Self-employment and business income - Self-employed persons (including independent contractors) are subject to tax on profits derived from any business activity, including the sales of goods, services and commissions.
+Although New Zealand's tax system does not have a dependent contractor regime, withholding taxes apply to many forms of payments made to individuals in business.
+Self-employed persons and other individuals carrying on business activities may be subject to New Zealand's Goods and Services Tax regime.

 Business losses may be offset against a taxpayer's other net income in the year when the loss is sustained.
 The balance of any loss may be carried forward and offset against future net income of the taxpayer.

 Directors' fees - Directors are generally taxed as self-employed persons.
-No special provisions apply other than a requirement to deduct withholding tax at a rate of 33%.
+Directors' fees paid by New Zealand companies to non-resident individual directors are generally taxable in New Zealand.
+No special provisions apply other than a requirement for the payer to deduct withholding tax, generally at a rate of 33%.

 Attributed income from personal services - Personal services income earned through an interposed entity, including a company or trust, may be attributed to the individuals performing the services and taxed at the personal tax rates.
 This attribution may occur if the individual and interposed entity are associated persons and the services are supplied to a single or limited number of clients.
 Attribution will not apply if both the individual and interposed entity are non-residents.

 Investment income - Dividends received from a New Zealand resident company may have imputation credits attached.
-The imputation credit represents tax paid by the company on the underlying profit from which the dividends are paid that is passed on to the shareholder.
-A resident shareholder is assessed on the combined amount of the dividend plus the imputation credit, and receives a tax credit for the amount of the imputation credit.
-Non-residents do not receive a tax credit for the amount of imputation credit.
+The imputation credits represents tax paid by the company on the underlying profit from which the dividends are paid that is passed on to the shareholder.
+A resident shareholder is assessed on the combined amount of the dividend plus the imputation credits, and receives a tax credit for the amount of the imputation credits.
+Non-residents are only assessed on the dividend amount and potentially a supplementary dividend amount and do not receive a tax credit for the amount of the imputation credits.

 Income earned on investments in certain unlisted portfolio investment entities (PIEs) may be allocated and taxed at the fund level at individual investor rates, with a maximum rate of 28% and no further tax on distribution.
 Listed PIE distributions may also be excluded from gross income.